SimpleAmericanAccent/saa-app-web/.github/README.md

 ## License and Contributing

-This repository is **proprietary** and made public **solely for portfolio and demonstration purposes** as part of my full-stack engineering job search.
+This repository is proprietary and shared publicly only for portfolio purposes.

 - **License:** See [LICENSE.md](https://github.com/SimpleAmericanAccent/saa-app-web?tab=License-1-ov-file#readme)
 - **Contributing:** See [CONTRIBUTING.md](https://github.com/SimpleAmericanAccent/saa-app-web?tab=contributing-ov-file#readme)